microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 ### Parameter Type Annotations

-When you declare a function, you can add type annotations after each parameter to declare what kinds of parameters the function accepts.
+When you declare a function, you can add type annotations after each parameter to declare what types of parameters the function accepts.
 Parameter type annotations go after the parameter name:

 ```ts twoslash